-During the public comment period, a TCC Outreach and Oversight Community Meeting was held on June 10, 2019.
+During the public comment period, an Outreach and Oversight Quarterly Community Meeting was held on June 10, 2019.
 At this meeting, City staff reviewed the Displacement Avoidance Plan development process to date and held a question and answer session for new attendees that were not familiar with the Displacement Avoidance Plan.
+The Outreach and Oversight Committee participated actively in reviewing and providing input on the plan throughout the development process.